 As the Institute moved into its third decade, the endowment of the Director’s Chair in 1997 provided a significant boost to its financial security and longevity.
 Litt remembers her work helping to secure this important source of support: “Happily, [Director’s Chair donor] Barbara Finberg had the pleasure of not only seeing the directorate established, but also seeing [next Institute Director] Laura Carstensen named as the first Barbara Finberg Director of the Institute.”

 "Problems today are just too complex for people to be off in their silos doing their own thing," Correll said.
 "We’ve got to be talking to each other."

-The current research on sexual assault is based on a student-led project and is informed in part by the Institute’s most recent symposium series, “Breaking the Culture of Sexual Assault.”
+Research on sexual assault was based on a student-led project and informed in part by the Institute’s symposium series, “Breaking the Culture of Sexual Assault.”

 In 2018, the Center for Women's Leadership was endowed by VMware, launching the Stanford VMware Women's Leadership Innovation Lab as a new entity that will foster broad collaboration across research and practice and act as a hub to generate solutions for change.

 In fall 2019, Adrian Daub began his tenure as the Barbara D. Finberg Director of the Clayman Institute.
 A Stanford professor of comparative literature and German studies in the School of Humanities and Sciences, Daub also serves as director of the Andrew W. Mellon Program for Postdoctoral Studies in the Humanities.
 Daub is the 11th director and the first man to lead the Clayman Institute for Gender Research.